Base rate update

 Automatically applying the new base rate value for interest calculation.

-To add new base rate fixing, follow the instructions in the .
+To add new base rate fixing, follow the instructions in the Base interest rate guide.

 The base rate fixing date must be in the future.
 For example, if today's date is D, the earliest base rate fixing date can be D+1.